|Fees||Look up fees|

 Intended learning outcomes

-On successful completion of this subject, students should be able to:
+On successful completion of this subject, students will be able to:

-- Explain the major theories and models of entrepreneurship and innovation management and apply to the analysis of case study problems
+- Explain the major theories and models of entrepreneurship and innovation management and apply to the analysis of case study problems;

-On successful completion of this subject students should have improved the following generic skills:
+On successful completion of this subject, students should have improved the following generic skills:

-- High level of development: Problem solving and critical thinking, through application of theoretical material to actual case studies
+- High level of development: Problem solving and critical thinking, through application of theoretical material to actual case studies;

 - Moderate level of development: collaborative learning and teamwork; evaluation and analysis of data and theoretical information;

-- Moderate level of development: Accessing data and other research information from a range of sources, including electronic and written forms; and oral and written communication
+- Moderate level of development: Accessing data and other research information from a range of sources, including electronic and written forms; and oral and written communication.